Regression Equilibrium in Electricity Markets: Regression Equilibrium

 \subsection{Regression Equilibrium Model}

 Throughout the paper, we make the following assumptions. \begin{assumption} The class of private machine learning models $W_{\mbg{\theta}_{1}}(\mbg{\varphi}),\dots,W_{\mbg{\theta}_{b}}(\mbg{\varphi})$ is linear in feature vector $\mbg{\varphi}$. \end{assumption} Before proceeding, we justify this assumption.
 First, although the models are linear in $\mbg{\varphi}$, the non-linearity of wind power generation can be captured by transformed features forming vector $\mbg{\varphi}$.
 Indeed, wind power generation is proportional to the cubed wind speed, which can be included in the feature vector $\mbg{\varphi}$, preserving the linearity of the model.
 More generally, the feature vector can be composed of non-linear kernel functions \cite{shawe2004kernel}, e.g., Gaussian kernels.
 Then, $\ell_{1}$-regularization, introduced in problem \eqref{prob:mixed_obj}, can identify the set of optimal kernels whose linear combination best explains the non-linear process underlying the data.
-Second, this assumption allows for co-optimizing the regression profile and market-clearing decisions in one optimization problem--the property we will leverage for computing equilibrium.
+Second, this assumption allows for co-optimizing the regression profile and market-clearing decisions in one convex optimization problem--the property we will leverage for computing equilibrium.
 Other convex models, such as input-convex neural networks \cite{amos2017input,dvorkin2023emission} are also of interest, yet to be addressed in future.
+Third, the combination of Assumptions \ref{ass:2} and \ref{ass:3} ensures the uniqueness of private regression models.

 \begin{assumption} Private models act on the same set of features. \end{assumption}

 The assumption homogenizes private models, such that market outcomes will be explained by benefits of equilibrium and will not be obscured by heterogeneity of models or data.